sim0njo/docu/docs/PhcModules.md

 | [DIM_UNI](phc/dim_uni.md) | dim | 949 DM UN | Universal dimmer | [<img style="float:right;width:100px;height:100px" src="../phc/DIM_UNI.PNG"></img>](../phc/DIM_UNI.pdf)
 | [DIM_DALI_8_EXT](phc/dim_dali_8_ext.md) | dal | 940/8 DALI-G | DALI-Gateway (8-channels) | [<img style="float:right;width:100px;height:100px" src="../phc/DIM_DALI_8_EXT.PNG"></img>](../phc/DIM_DALI_8.pdf)

-The module and optional channel/event list can be provided in several ways:
-- by uploading the project definition from the System Software v3 to Phc2Mqtt via the management interface
-- by extracting project.ppfx from the project.zpfx file and then uploading it manual

-In future we will obsolete both these methods and replace it with a full manual solution, this may sound strange but it will allow for a lot of functionality on the module to be removed and a significant reduction is required memory (64Kb Flash + 64Kb RAM).

-To provide the manual configuration you will need to prepare a text file with below syntax and then upload it to Phc2Mqtt.
-To avoid typing errors we will make use of prepared template files per module type that can be copy/pasted with minor adjustements.

-For Proxy mode you need to copy the module definition, for PassiveSTMv3 mode you need to copy the module and channel definitions.